 PSN Africa’s earlier efforts succeeded because of people who believed in their vision.
 After meeting with Dr Oni, he agreed that raising awareness about PPD and screening women was long overdue.
 He provided access and support for them to start.
 This gave the young organisation credibility to approach other hospitals with evidence of what they had done.
 “He was willing to put his name on the line for us by giving us notes to other hospitals.
 I like to point to him as the catalyst to the work we do,” Ekwerike said.
 He said from the first hospital, it became a snowball effect as they’ve visited almost every general hospital in Lagos State.

 Letting other people with shared vision take the lead is another reason they succeeded.
 “PSN is an organisation driven by the people and my role is just facilitating an environment where people can work together and make progress on our goals,” Ekwerike said.
-He goes on to talk about Dr Ijeoma Idaresit, a Nigerian and UK trained Medical Doctor who learned about PSN Africa’s work from Instagram, volunteered with them a few months after delivery and later took on bigger responsibilities in the organisation.
+He goes on to talk about Dr Ijeoma Idaresit, founder of Edie and Amy, a Nigerian and UK trained Medical Doctor who learned about PSN Africa’s work from Instagram, volunteered with them a few months after delivery and later took on bigger responsibilities in the organisation.
 “So for Dr Ij, I think it was the vision that drove her,” he said, adding that a mother who bought into their vision also donated all the three offices they’ve used in the Ikeja part of Lagos.

 Dr Idaresit said she was drawn to PSN Africa’s work after seeing their outreach to hospitals talking about postpartum depression “because their approach was story-based, very compelling and because I understood.
 I don’t really think I was depressed but I really connected.
 I reached out and I joined them for an outreach at Lagos Island Maternity hospital and it was very fulfilling for me.
 From there, we went for some more outreaches and later, I joined the board”.
 She has been part of their major successes since joining them in 2017, including planning for their first World Maternal Mental Health Day Conference in 2018 where women shared their experiences of dealing and receiving help with PPD through PSN Africa.